SherriW/js-code-quiz/README.md

 ## User Story

-AS A user
+AS A coding student or developer

-- I WANT
+- I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-  - SO THAT I can
+  - SO THAT I can gauge my progress conpared to my peers.

 ## CRITERIA

-- GIVEN THAT I need
+- GIVEN THAT I am taking a code quiz
-  - WHEN I
+  - WHEN I click the start button
-    - THEN I
+    - THEN a timer starts and I am presented with a question
-  - WHEN I
+  - WHEN I answer a question
-    - THEN I
+    - THEN I am presented with another questions
-  - WHEN I
+  - WHEN I answer a question incorrectly
+    - THEN time is subtracted from the clock
+  - WHEN all questions are answered or the timer reaches 0
+    - THEN the quiz is over
+  - WHEN the quiz is over
-    - THEN I
+    - THEN I can save my initials and score
-  - WHEN I
+  - WHEN friends take the quiz with me
-    - THEN I
+    - THEN the top 5 users' high scores are saved
+  - When a current user gets a better score and is in the top 5
+    - Then their score will be updated and displayed if they remain in the top 5.

 ## Installation